2018 West Footscray warehouse fire: Environmental effects

 Within hours of the fire, dead fish, eels, birds and other wildlife were washing up dead on the banks of Stony Creek.
 The Environment Protection Authority (EPA) warned people not to eat fish from Stony Creek or the lower Yarra River, and not to enter, put their hands into or allow dogs into the creek.
-As of March 2019, the EPA continues to monitor the water and sediment of Stony Creek for pollutants including phenol, BTEX, PFAS, acetone and butanone.
+As of March 2019, EPA Victoria continues to monitor the water and sediment of Stony Creek for pollutants including phenol, BTEX, PFAS, acetone and butanone.